ErenMcLaren/Neutron_PDF_to_CSV/README.md

 The purpose of this conversion of this PDF to CSV format is to obtain the exact information enclosed in the PDF in a more machine-readable format.
 The quickest method to perform this conversion was to look for existing Python packages that already had this capability.
 The first package that came up was <a href = "https://tabula.technology/">tabula</a>. tabula has two methods that were relevant for this task: `read_pdf` and `convert_into` [[4]](#4).
 Converting the PDF file into CSV was performed in two lines of code (#1, importing tabula, #2, using `convert_into`.)

 Primarily, the parameter `pages` in `convert_into` was set to `"1"` just to test the efficacy of the method.
-After visually comfirming that the output CSV matched the input PDF data by comparing the numbers in each cell of five randomly-selecting rows, `pages` was changed to `"all"`.
+It was confirmed that the output CSV matched the input PDF data by comparing the numbers in each cell of five randomly-selecting rows.
 As a demonstration, the first six rows of the PDF file are:

 |ZSymbA|p or T_{1/2}|I|b_{c}|b_{+}|b_{-}|c|\sigma_{coh}|\sigma_{inc}|\sigma_{scatt}|\sigma_{abs}|
 |:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|